Parenting is not for the faint of heart. Let’s be honest: there are a lot of sad things that can happen to kids these days:

 2. Educate yourself

 Here’s a principle to keep in mind: the more educated you are about the issues facing your kids, the wiser your decisions and the less you’ll worry.
-Take the Internet for instance.
+Take the Internet, for instance.
 We all know that the online world can be a dangerous place for kids if they aren’t careful.
-The problem is, in many cases our kids know more about computers and the Internet than we do.
+The problem is, our kids most likely know more about computers and the Internet than we do.
 We can’t train them in Internet safety if we don’t know how to use it ourselves.
 Plus, the problem is scarier to us if we don’t fully understand it.

-The solution is to find a computer-savvy friend who can teach you how to use the technology and walk you through the pitfalls, so your computer will be safe at home.
+The solution is to find a computer-savvy friend who can teach you how to use technology and walk you through the pitfalls, so your computer will be safe at home.
 The wiser you can be about the technology at home, the fewer worries you’re going to have, and the more effectively you can safeguard your kids.
-This applies not just to the Internet, but to every parenting fear you have.
-Knowledge puts your apprehensions into perspective and helps you to deal with any threat in a wise and productive way.
+This proactive approach to learn and pick up new skills applies not just to the Internet, but to every parenting fear you have.
+You'll find that having more Knowledge will help put your apprehensions into perspective and help you to deal with any threat in a wise and productive manner.

 3. Talk freely with your kids

 Once you’ve educated yourself, the next step is to take time to teach your kids.
-An informed child is the best defense against the many things that could potentially happen to them.
-The more the child knows about the dangers that exist and how to protect themselves, the safer they are.
-So coach them.
-Talk with them about the things they see in their world and give them the freedom to share their fears with you.
-Use the teachable moments that present themselves each day.
-As you walk through life with your children, you will have countless opportunities to train them in how to survive in this world.
-Don’t let them get away.
+An informed child is the best defense against the many things that could happen to them.
+The more the child knows about the dangers that exist, and how to protect themselves, the safer they are.
+So coach them, talk with them about the things they see in their world and give them the freedom to share their fears with you.
+And, as you continue to intentionally walk through life with your children, you'll see that you'll have countless opportunities to train them in how to survive in this world.
+So please, don’t let them get away.

 4. Instill confidence, not fear